 We know that everyone processes information in their own way, and so every plan is delivered with written recommendations, tables for those of us who love a good spreadsheet, visual graphs, and verbal explanations.
 Sometimes we need to return to a particular question more than once, trying different ways to work through it.
 Our only goal is to make sure you’re clear about how to reach yours.

 I thought I’d be working with Julia (or another planner) and was offered an appointment with Kathryn (or another planner).
 Why?

 When you work with a Spring planner, you’re working with the entire Spring team, which includes specialists in trusts and estates, supporting disabled family members, personal and business cash flow, planning for US citizens living and working in Canada, pension calculations and retirement income, tax strategies for savings, retirement, and estates, post-secondary education funding, and insurance of all kinds.

-Since we work as a team, and not as individual, silo-ed financial planners, your first call may be with any member of our team.
-From there, we will determine your lead planer, and the best mix of experts from our team to help you develop your long-term plan.
+Since we work as a team, and not individually, silo-ed financial planners, your first call may be with any member of our team.
+From there, we will determine your lead planner, and the best mix of experts from our team to help you develop your long-term plan.